Civilizzz/Youtube-premium---for-Shadowrocket/README.md

 *If you're an iOS user, please follow these steps:
 1.Download Shadowrocket: This is a popular proxy configuration app available on the Apple App Store.
 2.Add a new module in config: Within the Shadowrocket app, navigate to the "Modules" section.
-3.Paste the code: Copy the contents of the "複製此模塊代碼.txt" file and paste it into the new module you've created.
+3.Paste the code: Copy the contents of the <請複製此模塊代碼.txt> and paste it into the new module you've created.
 4.Restart Shadowrocket, you'll enjoy free YouTube Premium features!